 When you are deciding what pension contributions to make in any tax year you will also need to take into account whether you have accessed any of your pension savings in that year or in an earlier tax year.
-This restriction is imposed by the money purchase annual allowance (MPAA), which was initially set at £10,000 but reduced to £4,000 back in 2017.
+This restriction is imposed by the money purchase annual allowance (MPAA), which was was increased back to £10,000 in the 2022 Autumn Statement from £4,000 after being originally decreased from £10,000 back in 2017.

 If you have flexibly accessed your pension benefits from a money purchase pension scheme, SIPP or SASS, your pension contributions will need to be restricted from the date you accessed them (the trigger date).

 The MPAA restriction does not apply if your pension benefits are taken as:

 - A small pots lump sum